emcuttsy/monoglot-anxiety/content/english/post/book-review-the-language-secret.md

 I see a lot of people interested in many, many languages in the language learning corners of the internet.
 Look at people's Twitter bios and you'll see 15 different flags indicating their target languages.

-And maybe that's you: Would you like to know a bit of German — and some Dutch, Danish, Swedish, Norwegian, and Icelandic?
-Maybe you're learning Spanish — and you'd also like get the basics of Portuguese, Italian, and French.

-If any of that sounds like you, _The Language Secret_ can probably help you achieve that rough understanding of many languages that you're aiming for.
+If that sounds like you, _The Language Secret_ can probably help you achieve that rough understanding of many languages that you're aiming for.
 The chapters on language families are intended to show how you can acquire basic vocabulary and grammar in many sister languages at once.

 ## Not the best book for first-time learners

 While I think experienced (and perhaps very motivated) learners can get a lot out of _The Language Secret_, I would _not_ recommend this book to beginners.

 The alternate title of the book is "How to speak 10 languages badly."
 If that's what you want, read the book.
-If you're a monoglot just trying to learn Spanish, I suspect you might leave Stedman's tome a bit more confused than you came into it.
+If you're a monoglot just trying to learn Spanish, I suspect that you might leave Stedman's tome a bit more confused than you came into it.

-### Excessive verbosity buries the important points under quips and references
+### The important points get buried under excessive quips and references

 Unfortunately, _The Language Secret_ buries most of its helpful points under a heap of unnecessary verbiage and indulgent references to pop-culture and history.
 And instead of providing clear instructions or highlighting the main points succinctly, it waxes sarcastic to indulge in line upon line of what I can only describe as very British humor.
+To get a sense of what I'm talking about, look at the chapter titles in the[ next section](/#chapter-breakdown).

 This, in my view, makes the book almost unusable for beginners.